-You need to know if the expert will be able to strengthen a lawsuit with helpful evidence and testimony.
+You need to know if the expert will strengthen a lawsuit with helpful evidence and testimony.
 It is up to the lawyer to choose the right specialist to testify about your injury.
-It would be best if you had winning testimony.
+It would be best if you had a winning testimony.
 Injury cases and lawyers have a tarnished image.
-So, in general, it makes it especially important to obtain experts who are above reproach.
+So, in general, it is essential to obtain experts above reproach.
 Doing so is one of the most critical aspects of managing a case.

 What Type Of Expert Witness Should I Hire For My Personal Injury Case?

-Many experts are used for a personal injury case, including medical experts, mental health experts, accident reconstruction experts, economic experts, engineering experts, and other types of ad-hoc specialists.
+Many experts are used for personal injury cases, including medical experts, mental health experts, accident reconstruction experts, economic experts, engineering experts, and other ad-hoc specialists.

-Medical Experts: Medical experts will give medical opinion testimony after reviewing a patient’s medical records and conducting an independent examination of the injured patient’s condition.
-These experts will testify to a jury or judge about your distinct injuries, your diagnosis, prognosis, as well as the injury permanency and severity.
+- Medical Experts: Medical experts will give medical opinion testimony after reviewing a patient’s medical records and conducting an independent examination of the injured patient’s condition.
+These experts will testify to a jury or judge about your distinct injuries, diagnosis, prognosis, injury permanency, and severity.
 In a medical malpractice suit, these specialists must be hired to testify about a healthcare worker’s deviations from an applicable standard of care policy or rule, etc.

-Mental Health Experts: A mental health expert is hired as a paid consultant by your attorney to form psychological opinions about the impact an accident had on your mental and emotional health.
+- Mental Health Experts: A mental health expert is hired as a paid consultant by your attorney to form psychological opinions about an accident’s impact on your mental and emotional health.
 Their supporting official court testimony can be used to value claims for pain, suffering, and financial damages.

-Accident Reconstruction Experts: Accident recon experts help lawyers and government agencies determine how an accident happened from a car crash, workplace, or other mishap.
+- Accident Reconstruction Experts: Accident recon experts help lawyers and government agencies determine how an accident happened from a car crash, workplace, or another mishap.
 These educated witnesses are professionals gathering evidence to reconstruct how equipment or a machine moved and responded during an accident, helping them nail down causation.

-Engineering Experts: If your injury did arise from someone’s negligent construction or defective building equipment, experts in design or civil engineering will be hired for their testimony regarding how these problems caused your severe injuries.
+- Engineering Experts: If your injury did arise from someone’s negligent construction or defective building equipment, experts in design or civil engineering would be hired for their testimony regarding how these problems caused your severe injuries.

 What Is My Role Working With An Expert Witness?

 During the expert witness selection process, your injury attorney helps locate, vet, and recommend expert witnesses, but you must authorize your lawyer to hire the expert for rendering their opinions.
 The expert witnesses you hired might need you to gather evidence to help build your California injury claim.
-Your attorney could decide you need an independent medical examination from a retained medical expert witness besides your original doctor treating your personal injuries originally.
+Your attorney could decide you need an independent medical examination from a retained expert witness besides your original doctor initially treating your personal injuries.

-This medical examiner helps establish how reasonable the care was for your past injuries and helps you receive future medical treatment or therapy by ordering diagnostic testing, medical records, and replying to your attorney.
-This type of "second opinion” expert can handily increase your damages award.
+This medical examiner helps establish how reasonable the care was for your past injuries and helps you receive future medical treatment or therapy by ordering diagnostic testing and medical records and replying to your attorney.
+This “second opinion” expert can handily increase your damages award.